 Skydiving is an exciting hobby enjoyed by millions of people.
-Every pastime has its own unique share of risks which come with the thrills.
+Every pastime has its own unique share of risks that come with the thrills.
 If you are a skydiver, you may be wondering how to get the right type of insurance to protect your future and your family.
-Skydiving and life insurance may seem like a tough combination of topics, but you may find that it’s easier than you think to get this specialized form of coverage.
+Skydiving and life insurance may seem like a tough combination of topics, but you may find it’s easier than you think to get this specialized form of coverage.

 U.S. Skydiving Statistics, 2012